 The team is the policy maker for VAT Transfer of a Going Concern.

 If you are seeking policy advice on a particular case you should submit either a General Advice Request or a Technical Advice Request.
-Please go to our Getting Advice pages for more information.
+Please see VPOLADV for more information.
 All request for Advice must be first referred to the UoE who will advise if the question needs to be forwarded.

 Policy teams do not deal directly with the public and the public should not be referred to them.